-If you return to Original Medicare, then you start a new 36-month cycle which renews every five years.
-For example, if you had paid rentals for oxygen equipment for 36 months prior to joining Banner Prime, join Banner Prime for 12 months, and then return to Original Medicare, you will pay full cost sharing for oxygen equipment coverage.
+If you return to Original Medicare, then you start a new 36-month cycle, which renews every five years.
+For example, if you had paid rentals for oxygen equipment for 36 months prior to joining Banner Medicare Advantage Dual, join Banner Medicare Advantage Dual for 12 months, and then return to Original Medicare, you will pay full cost sharing for oxygen equipment coverage.

-Similarly, if you made payments for 36 months while enrolled in Banner Prime and then return to Original Medicare, you will pay full cost sharing for oxygen equipment coverage.
+Similarly, if you made payments for 36 months while enrolled in Banner Medicare Advantage Dual and then return to Original Medicare, you will pay full cost sharing for oxygen equipment coverage.

-Medical Benefits Chart (what is covered and what you pay)
+Medical Benefits Chart (what is covered)